HaJH/PmxImporter/README.md

 ## Limitations
 Limitations (current):
+- Physics asset creation has some errors about bone visibility states; The error causes packaging to fail.
 - No VMD import; limited morph types (vertex only), basic material graph, approximate physics.
 - Some Interchange pipeline options are not functional during the import process (e.g., PhysicsAsset Create Flag, Uniform Scale, etc.)